insideout-andrew/ada-compliant-forms/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Development
+Run `http-server ./index.html` to view of the test page Run `npm run dev` to watch for chanages while working Run `npm run prod` to minify for production

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)